 Registering your data with ArcGIS Server

-For simplicity in this course, you'll follow the workflow of transferring all data to your EC2 instance, working with ArcGIS Pro on your EC2 instance, and publishing to ArcGIS Server on your EC2 instance.
+For simplicity in this course, you'll follow the workflow of transferring all data to your EC2 instance, working with ArcGIS Desktop on your EC2 instance, and publishing to ArcGIS Server on your EC2 instance.
 Theoretically, you could do most of the desktop work on your own computer and then publish up to the server when you were ready.
 However, any time you introduce separate computers into the architecture, especially on different networks (in the case of your home computer and your EC2 instance), things can get more complicated.
 Because you have a limited time available to learn about ArcGIS Server, I want you to spend the time experimenting with the capabilities of the server, not worrying about network issues or which machine contains the data.

 However, in large organizations, these challenges of distributed architectures are inevitable.
 Some GIS shops might have a GIS server administrator who controls access to ArcGIS Server, and a number of cartographers and desktop GIS users who just prepare the maps for publishing.
 This latter group of "publishers" work on machines that are separate from the server and may even reside on a different subnet than the server.
 In some cases, the publisher machines and the server machines use different copies of the data that are kept in sync by an automated process, and the paths to the data used by the publishers may be different than the paths used by the publishers.

 To help manage these scenarios, ArcGIS has the ability to "register" a data location, meaning that you provide ArcGIS Server with a list of data locations you typically use.
 If the publishers use a different path to the data than the server uses, you can provide both the paths.
 Then, when you publish a service, the map is copied to the server and all the paths in the map are switched to use the server's path instead of the publisher's path.